LiveHelperChat/doc/docs/bot/update-current-chat.md

 Department you can change also with `Update main chat attribute`, since 3.42v was done improvement and now it's more clear how to change department.

 In order to change department you just have to `Enter department ID` ID you can find in department list.

+## Set subject

+You can add a subject to the chat automatically by entering subject id.

+## Remove any previous process

+In case you allow visitor to start another information collection process in the middle of one.
+You can encounter an error message like `Please complete previous process`.

+If you want to clean any previous process you can use this response type before executing `Collect custom attribute` response type.

+Another way to avoid this error just check mark `Soft event` in `Collect custom attribute` response type.
+We will automatically terminate it if user starts another one.